CandyJanus/StarsectorCampaignModdingExamples/README.md

 # Extra notes

-You can use bar_events.csv instead of a BarEventCreator file.
-That's simpler, but supports less possible behavior.
-I personally prefer to use code instead of .csvs where possible, because starsector seems to always be reliable at hotswapping code files, but is finicky in ways I don't comprehend when reloading .csvs in dev mode.
-My one exception is using rules.csv, which I find more readable to coworkers than raw code.
-At least, I find it easier to read rules.csv than something more technically sophisticated like Wisp's Persean Chronicles.
-Possibly this is due to weak mental on my part.

 You can probably make this template compile faster by having it *not* require every dang mod, but this template expansion is designed for "barely familiar with coding at all" levels of experience.